libp2p/docs/content/guides/getting-started/browser-to-browser.md

 In libp2p, PubSub is implemented with the [GossipSub protocol]({{< relref "/concepts/pubsub/overview" >}}), which provides an efficient way for mesh networks to exchange messages.

 For PubSub peer discovery to work, both frontend and the bootstrapper will use the same topic.
 As soon as the frontend discovers its own multiaddrs, it will publish it in a message to the discovery topic.
-The bootstrapper, which is also listening to the discovery topic, will relay the message to other browser peers connected to it, which in turn, can establish direct WebRTC conections.
+The bootstrapper, which is also listening to the discovery topic, will gossip the message to other browser peers connected to it, which in turn, can establish direct WebRTC connections.
 From a high level, it looks as follows:

 ![PubSub Peer discovery](/webrtc-guide/pubsub-discovery.png)